allvpv/philosophical-education/README.md

 ### Overview
-- Contenerization is not used for practical reasons.
+- Containerization is not used for practical reasons.
 To prevent privilege escalation, I've used `bubblewrap` (a tiny wraper over Linux namespaces), `slirp4netns` (user-mode networking) and a bunch of bash scripts.

 - Front-end uses Next.js and React.
-Strapi is an incredibly heavy CMS to manage the articles/issues and static content.
-Meilisearch is amazing search engine compatible with Algolia front-end libraries.
+Strapi is an incredibly heavy CMS to manage articles/issues and static content.
+Meilisearch is an amazing search engine compatible with Algolia front-end libraries.

   ⚠️  I'm not a React/Next.js guy, so the code is... quite ugly in some places.
-  But it works very well and renders pretty website.
+  But it works very well and renders a pretty website.
 (You have been warned, tho).

 - This program is free software: you can redistribute it and/or modify it under